viragumathe5/Simplifying-Terms/Word Vectors/word_vectors.md

 |end     |[0, 0, 0, 0, 0, 0, 1] |

-There are presently 7 context in the above sentences thats why why we are dealing with seven dimentations here.
+There are presently 7 context in the above sentences thats why we are dealing with seven dimentations here.
 Seven dimentations is not a big deal for the vector arithmetics.

 But while dealing with the large corpus there must be a high dimentations to deal with so there are two possibilities which are
 1. Increasing the computation power